How to sell art online

-After you sign up with Ecwid, you can use the Instant site — a free website with a built-in storefront.
-You can customize your Instant site to match your brand and style: choose a store theme, add your content, set product page layouts, etc.
+After you sign up with Ecwid, you can use Instant site — a free website with a built-in storefront.
+You can customize your Instant site to match your brand and style: configure its design, add your content, set product page layouts, etc.

 Here are some ideas for how you can personalize your Instant site:

-With Ecwid’s built-in settings, you can choose a theme for your store, set up the layout of product pages, select how product images to display, and a lot more.
+With Ecwid’s built-in settings, you can add website blocks to your liking, upload images, change fonts and colors, set up the layout of product pages, select how product images display, and a lot more.

 - Talk about yourself

 People like stories.
 You can earn the trust of customers by describing how you started making art, including photos of your workshop, sharing details of the process, and telling everyone more about yourself.
-For example, you can add a photo or a video of you working to the store’s cover image or talk about yourself and your works in the “About us” section of your storefront.
+For example, you can add a photo of you working to the store’s cover image or talk about yourself and your works in the “About Us” section of your storefront.